Taliban attacks test Trump as he seeks to end Afghan war

 Any U.S.-Taliban deal would open the door to a second phase of all-Afghan negotiations, which could be more difficult.
 Those talks — between the Taliban and Afghans both inside and outside the government — would aim to craft a peaceful future for the country.
 Complicating the situation is Afghanistan’s presidential election set for Sept.
 28. The Taliban have threatened to attack election sites.

-Associated Press writers Cara Anna in Kabul and Matthew Lee in Washington contributed to this report.
+Associated Press writers Cara Anna in Kabul, Robert Burns in London and Matthew Lee in Washington contributed to this report.